avaucher/DeGeM/README.md

 ## History

-This project started as a software for personal use and to get acquainted with QML.
+This project started as a software for personal use in order to get acquainted with QML.